pmean/build-website/text/99/diagnostic-99.md

 A first attempt might be to define the standard error of an individual study using the classic binomial formula.
-Writing the standard error in terms of true positive and false negative values, you would get
+Writing the standard error in terms of true positive and false negative values
+- you would get

 ![](../../../web/images/99/diagnostic-9902.gif)